 - A documented pattern of unprofessional behavior

 Students dismissed from the program may initiate an appeal process as documented in the UNE student manual.
-Students wishing to appeal an issue should refer to the UNE Student Handbook “Academic and Disciplinary Appeals Policy”.
+Students wishing to appeal an issue should refer to the UNE Student Handbook “Academic and Disciplinary Appeals Policy."

 Technical standards are all of the nonacademic functional abilities essential for the delivery of safe, effective nursing care.
-These basic abilities are neccessary for safe and effective education, training and nursing care.
+These basic abilities are necessary for safe and effective education, training and nursing care.
 Failure to meet the technical standards can result in untoward outcomes for clients.
 In compliance with state and federal laws, nursing education programs must attend to these essential functional abilities in the teaching and evaluation of students preparing for the practice of nursing.

 This statement of technical standards identifies the functional abilities deemed by the Nursing Faculty at the University of New England to be essential to the practice of nursing, and as such are reflected in satisfactory progression through the nursing program and in the performance-based outcomes which are the basis for teaching and evaluating all nursing student.
 Technical standards can be found in the School of Nursing and Population Health Student Handbook.

-Upon completion of the program, the graduate will be able to:
+Upon completion of the program, the graduate will be able to

-- Integrate the knowledge and science of nursing with the natural/behavioral sciences, the humanities and interprofessional education to provide holistic care for individuals, families, groups, communities or populations.
+- Integrate the knowledge and science of nursing with the natural/behavioral sciences, the humanities, and interprofessional education to provide holistic care for individuals, families, groups, communities or populations.

 - Demonstrate the capacity to practice nursing using an evidence-based and theoretically guided framework.